 As a young person I felt distanced from my emotions.
 I could not experience any emotion coherently.
 Often when incited to anger, I would just feel paralysed; the same too when I felt love.
-The result was that I was unable to experience these in the interpersonal world and became withdrawn.
+The result was that I was unable to effectively communicate these in the interpersonal world and became withdrawn.
 It's only when you don't have something like coherent emotion that you realise that i) it exists, and ii) it is a prerequisite for enjoyment and success in life.
 Now that I can experience coherent emotion, I no longer take it for granted.

 Challenge to audience

 For the betterment of ourselves we should focus on coherent emotions, happiness, sadness, anger and love.
 Each of those emotions contributes positively to our survival and to our experience of this world.
 Although both sadness and anger bring negative affect, we should not consider those emotions to represent a negative contribution and attempt to suppress or negate them.
 Doing so may lead to unintended consequences and the uncontrolled release of suppressed emotion in places where we least expect and are least able to deal with them.